How to Fix Video TDR Failure (NVLDDMKM.SYS) on PC

 With its success rate and efficient scanning capabilities that save time and energy, EaseUS Data Recovery Wizard enables you to recover data from storage devices, including SSDs, USB flash drives recovery, hard drives, memory cards, and more.

 Step 1.
 Run EaseUS Data Recovery Wizard and select the location or device where you lost/deleted videos.
-Click "Scan" to find the missing videos.
+Click "Search for Lost Data" to find the missing videos.

 Step 2.
 After the scan, choose "Videos" in the left panel.
-Go to "Lost" or "All" to find the wanted videos.
+You can directly type the files name in the search bar if you remember.
 Select the found videos and click "Preview".

 Step 3.
 Select the video files that you want to restore.
-Click "Recover" to save them to another secure location on your PC or external storage device.
+Click "Recover" to save them to another secure location on your PC, external storage device or cloud storage.

 Moreover, this software is compatible with all versions of Windows operating systems, including Windows 10/11.
 If you find this information helpful, please share it with others on social media to assist them in overcoming this common challenge.